 People who live with a disability know that it can be very difficult to support themselves financially.
 If you are unable to work due to a disability, being able to purchase food, clothing, and pay for shelter is something that is no longer taken for granted.
 Fortunately, there are programs and services in place to ease your financial burden.
 There are disability tax credits in place to lessen the amount of income tax that families with disabled members are required to pay.
-If your family is already utilizing the Canada Disability Child Benefit or Hanson programs, you still qualify for disability tax credits.
+If your family is already utilizing the Canada Disability Child Benefit or Hanson programs, you still qualify for Ontario disability tax credit.

 - Bladder Disorder